-I’m writing this during the advent of Covid-19 to clarify my new appointment protocols.
+I’m writing this during the advent of Covid-19 to clarify my appointment protocols.
 If you have any questions or would like to make an appointment please contact me at firstname.lastname@example.org or 415.563.8689.

 - Preparing for Your Visit:

-- Please make sure neither you nor anyone in your household is or has been sick or exposed to Covid-19 in the past two weeks.
+- Please make sure neither you nor anyone in your household is or has been sick or exposed to or tested positive for Covid-19 in the past two weeks.
 In particular if in the past two weeks you or someone in your household has symptoms such as fever, cough, shortness of breath, muscle pain, headaches, loss of taste or smell, or rashes please contact me to reschedule your appointment for later.
 There is no charge for rescheduling due to illness.

 - Please wipe down your case and instrument with alcohol.

 - Remove from the case anything besides the instrument.
 You should only give me your instrument and case: leave the case cover, swab cloth, and and cleaning cloth at home.

 - Drop Off:

 I will meet you outside to take your instrument.
 Please wear a face mask when meeting me.

 I let the instrument sit for a day and then sterilize the instrument and case before beginning work.
 This will involve alcohol and disassembly and placement of components under a UV-C germicidal lamp.
 I do this both before working on the instrument and after working on the instrument.